spryker/spryker-docs/_includes/pbc/all/install-features/202204.0/install-the-cms-feature.md

 ### 4) Configure export to Redis and Elasticsearch

 1. Set up event listeners.
-By doing this step, you enable tables to be published upon a change—create, edit, or delete.
+This step enables tables to be published upon a change—create, edit, or delete.

 | PLUGIN | SPECIFICATION | PREREQUISITES | NAMESPACE |
 | --- | --- | --- | --- |